David Parlett

 Faye Dunaway looking wicked

 set "in Good King Charles's Golden Days", features a game of Ombre, accurately described as being then fashionable at court.
 It was first filmed in 1945 with Margaret Lockwood and James Mason.
-In 1982 Michael Winner remade it (on location at North Mimms House) with a powerful cast including Faye Dunaway, Alan Bates, Denholm Elliott, Prunella Scales and John Gielgud.
+In 1982 Michael Winner remade it (on location at North Mimms House) with a powerful cast including Faye Dunaway, Alan Bates, Denholm Elliott, Prunella Scales, and John Gielgud.
 Teaching the principals how to look as if they were playing the game was slightly uphill work, as they all claimed not to play cards in real life.
 Still, as Hitchcock said to Ingrid Bergman in another context, "Fake it".
 Which is what they did.

 Stage and television productions